-3 bedrooms, 1 bath, Sleeps 9
+3 bedrooms, Sleeps 9

 Wilderness Wind is owned and operated by Chicago Voyagers, a nonprofit that provides outdoor active experiences to urban youth that would not otherwise have access to such opportunities.
 Youth participate in biking, hiking, rock climbing, camping, and river and lake canoe paddling trips.
 Included are trips into the Boundary Waters Canoe Area Wilderness that include wilderness canoeing, portaging, outdoor meal preparation, camping, navigation, and appreciation of the unique habitats of the BWCAW.
 Kids develop self confidence and are specifically taught leadership and teamwork skills.
 Your stay at our beautiful yurt helps support these programs for Chicago Voyagers kids!
 Thanks!

-Owner / Property Manager purchased this Cabin in 2016
+Randy Pfeifer purchased this Cabin in 2016

-Why Owner / Property Manager chose Ely
+Why Randy Pfeifer chose Ely

 Staying at our rustic yurt offers guests a chance to experience the same flora and fauna of the Boundary Waters that the youth participants experience but with the comfort of comfortable beds, kitchens, a composting toilet, and nearby hot showers in the bath house.
 Guests can paddle canoes on the lake and enjoy a campfire, hear the call of loons, enjoy sunsets over the water, and in doing so, feel a little closer to our natural world.
 The canvas walls of the yurt and the radial roof supports and crisscross lath support of the walls are beautiful both night and day.
 The ivory canvas seems to glow on a sunny day, and whatever the conditions, the mood inside changes as the light outside changes.
 You'll want to get out into nature, but staying inside this fantastic structure is pretty wonderful too!